bbauska/Coursera-Bootstrap/readme.md

 We\'re going to look at that in a short while.

 And then look at the classes that are applied to the label class, col-md-2.

 Meaning that for medium to extra-large screens, this particular element is going to occupy 2 columns of the space.

 And then note the other one.
 It says, col-form-label.
 The col-form-label essentially specifies that this label should be positioned to be aligned with the other element that forms part of this form group.

 In this case, the input box.

-And so this also means that the label be lined up in the middle, horizontally with the input box.
-So that is the reason why we use the col-form-label class.
+This also means that the label be lined up in the middle, horizontally with the input box.
+That is why we use the col-form-label class.
 If you don\'t apply this, then your label will be aligned to the top of your input box.
 Which your form will not look that great on medium to extra-large screen sizes.

 Now, on the left side, of course, because this browser window is squashed, so it is showing the view in a small or extra small screen size here.
-So that\'s why you see the label stacking up on top of the input box here.
-So this is the label that specify.
-So if you have a label that you want to assign to an element, so that is how you\'re going to assign the label.
+That\'s why you see the label stacking up on top of the input box here.
+This is the label that specify.

+If you have a label that you want to assign to an element, that is how you\'re going to assign the label.
 Down below here, you see a div class col-md-10.
-So this occupies the remaining 10 of the 12 columns.
-So two columns that are occupied by the label.
+This occupies the remaining 10 of the 12 columns.
+Two columns that are occupied by the label.
 And the remaining ten columns occupied by this, but is enclosed inside the div.
 And inside this div, you see that there is an input tag element there with the type text.
-So which means that this input box accepts text input.
+Which means that this input box accepts text input.
 And the class, look at the class here.
 It says form-control.
 This is important to apply to the input box here.
 So form-control, and id firstname.
 And the name which is firstname.
 Then placeholder First Name.
-So the placeholder is what appears inside the box as a placeholder for the input box.
-So all these attributes are assigned.
-So more importantly, note the use of the form-control class being applied to input type.
-So this is how you structure these two elements in your form.
+The placeholder is what appears inside the box as a placeholder for the input box.
+All these attributes are assigned.
+More importantly, note the use of the form-control class being applied to input type.
+This is how you structure these two elements in your form.
 For small screen sizes and below, it stacks the two things.
 But for medium to extra large, you saw that it is positioning them horizontally side by side.
 The same thing applies to the lastname code also.
 It\'ll be very similar to how the firstname is structured.
-So I would like you to spend a little bit of time taking a look at this code also.
+I would like you to spend a little bit of time taking a look at this code also.
 So that you see, based upon your understanding of this, how this is also formatted.

 The next kind of formal event that we will add in is an input group element.
 Let me add in the code.
 We\'ll look at what the form turns out to be.

 And then we\'ll go back and examine the code.
-So right here, after the second div, after the lastname field, I\'m going to include the code for the next element here.
-And then let\'s save the changes.
-And then, immediately, you would see a couple of more things added into your form.
+Right here, after the second div, after the lastname field, I\'m going to include the code for the next element here.
+Then let\'s save the changes.
+Then, immediately, you would see a couple of more things added into your form.
 You see a telephone number field added here.
 This, from the look of it, you see that this is very similar to that.
-So I\'m not going to explain the code for this.
+I\'m not going to explain the code for this.
 This should be very straightforward for you to understand.
 And then this email field also should be very straightforward for you to understand.
 Because this looks very similar to the lastname.
 Except that for this, the input field, the type will be set to email.
-So that the built in form

-checking capabilities of your browser automatically kicks in.
+That the built in form checking capabilities of your browser automatically kicks in.
 So that when you type in something that doesn\'t look like an email, then it\'ll complain appropriately.
-So let\'s examine this particular part of the form here.
+Let\'s examine this particular part of the form here.
 Note that in this case, we are adding in left parenthesis and the right parenthesis to this particular input box.
-So how do you add in things into your box like this?
+How do you add in things into your box like this?
 Taking a look at the code here in your editor, you see that you still have the form-group row which you already understand.
 And down below here, you have input type form element id telnum, and so on, which also should be very clear to you.

-So I don\'t think I need to explain that part to you.
+I don\'t think I need to explain that part to you.
 Notice how I am using the Bootstrap\'s grid column classes to each of these.
-So the label is given col-md-2.
+The label is given col-md-2.
 And then the telephone number one is given col-xs-7 col-sm-6 and col-md-7 here.
-So that way, the telephone number, this element is properly positioned.
+That way, the telephone number, this element is properly positioned.
 But, in particular, let\'s pay attention to this part.
-So this one here is inside of this div.
+This one here is inside of this div.
 So inside this div, notice the class given to it.
 The class says input-group.
-So essentially meaning that whatever is inside this div will be treated as a group of elements here.
+Essentially meaning that whatever is inside this div will be treated as a group of elements here.

 That\'s why the class given is input-group.
 Now, for adding in something like this, you will use a class called as input-group-addon.
 And then notice that I am using a div to hold that item.
 I can use anything here, but a div comes in handy here.
 So I say div class input-group-addon.
 And then the closing div type inside, where, notice that I have the left parenthesis.
 So this is what allows you to add in some extra appendage to your input box here.
 Similarly, the one below here is also an input-group-addon right parenthesis.
 So that is what adds the other right parenthesis here.
 Now, between these two, of course, you have the input type.
 The input with the type tel and class form-control, id, name, placeholder, everything in place here.
-So this is nothing but the area code part.
-So if you use this input-group together with input-group-addons like this on either side.
+This is nothing but the area code part.
+If you use this input-group together with input-group-addons like this on either side.
 Those things will be added in to your input element like this.
 That provides you with a nice way of designing Your form with some added in.

 For example, if you have a field that is accepting money as the input, you could simply add a dollar sign to the left hand side to indicate to the user that that is a field that takes currency value at the moment.

 Right now in this case, this field takes in an area code.